 Director nominees recommended by the Nominating and Corporate Governance Committee are expected to be committed to representing the long-term interests of our stockholders.
 The Committee believes that it is important to align the interests of directors with those of our stockholders.
 Generally, each non-employee director is required to acquire a number of shares of our common stock in an amount that, at cost, is equal to the amount of the director's annual retainer in effect on the date when the director first becomes a member of the Board.
 Non-employee directors must meet this requirement by the third anniversary of that date unless, due to employment or legal restrictions, he or she is unable to acquire our common stock.
-As of January 31, 2020, all non-employee directors were in compliance with this requirement, other than Ms. Mullen, who joined the Board during 2018.
+As of January 29, 2021, all non-employee directors were in compliance with this requirement, other than Mrs. Murphy, who has not yet reached the third anniversary of her start date.
 Board members should possess a high degree of integrity and have broad knowledge, experience and mature judgment.
-In addition to a meaningful economic commitment to our company as expressed in share ownership, directors and nominees should have predominately business backgrounds, have experience at policy-making levels in business and/or technology, and bring a diverse set of business experiences and perspectives to the Board.
+In addition to a meaningful economic commitment to our company as expressed in share ownership, directors and nominees should have predominately business backgrounds, have experience at policy-making levels in business and/or technology, and bring a diverse set of business and life experiences and perspectives to the Board.